Last updated: May 4, 2026

 - How it helps: It freezes the home’s EAV at a base-year amount, but it does not freeze the tax rate or the whole bill.

 - How to apply: This is an annual filing.
-In Cook County, tax year 2025 exemption filing opened March 9, 2026.
-In Peoria County, the county says you must file by September each year.
+In Cook County, tax year 2025 exemption applications are due May 15, 2026.
+In Peoria County, the county says senior freeze applications are filed annually and are generally due by September 1.

 - What to gather: Prior-year income proof, tax return or accepted benefit proof if your county allows it, deed or trust papers, and a list of people in the household.